 Employees shall not engage in prohibited harassment, including sexual harassment, of other employees or students.
 While acting in the course of their employment, employees shall not engage in prohibited harassment of other persons including board members, vendors, contractors, volunteers, or parents.
-A substantiated charge of harassment will result in disciplinary action.
+A substantiated charge of harassment will result in disciplinary action up to and including termination.